 My name is Jalana.
 Just Jalana, I don’t remember a last name.

 My earliest memories are of playing in the rocky pools around the island my village occupied, with my two sisters and friends.
 I remember vividly how the fishes would kiss at my toes and swim between my fingers, and the crabs never scuttled away from me like they did when the other children approached too close.
 Birds as well always gathered around me.

 For as long as I can remember, wildlife has always seemed be be as fascinated in me as I was in it.
-My father was a fisherman, he would leave in the middle of the night, just like all the other fathers.
+My village were fisher-people, they would leave in the middle of the night to fish.
 They’d leave on their wooden boats.
 On many occasions I remember watching them pushing out their boats from the shore, anxious to join them on their adventures to the distant seas.

 There was so much love and laughter in our village in those early years.
 During the days when the men were at sea, fishing, our mothers and aunts would typically gather oysters and mussels from among the rocky pools that surrounded our island, singing traditional songs.
 I don’t remember ever seeing anyone else.
 I never even fathomed such a world that there could be people who would take everything we had from us, as humble and relatively poor as we were.

 All that changed one day.
 I was at least ten, but already growing much taller and stronger than the other children my age.
 Our fathers were out at sea just like any other normal day.
 But this day, they were late returning.
 Many hours late.
 The sea was lapping peacefully at the shore and the weather was calm.
 But soon the women of the village began to panic.
 This new emotion of fear upset me greatly.